aws/amazon-ivs-react-native-player/docs/usage-guide.md

 ## Add control buttons on the top of the Player

-Let's consider the very popular type of video player which displays control buttons on the top of the Player.
+Let's consider the popular type of video player which displays control buttons on the top of the Player.
-To accomplish this, you need to add the control buttons as a `children` of the component.
+To accomplish this, you need to add the control buttons as `children` of the component.
 Let's assume you want to add play and pause buttons and use them to control the Player state.
 In the following example you can see how it can be done: